0xZ0F/Z0FCourse_ReverseEngineering/0x500-DLL/0x508-MysteryFunc.md

 * `MOV QWORD PTR DS:[RDX], RCX` - The address of the RCX data structure is put into the first element of the RDX data structure.
 * `LEA RAX, QWORD PTR DS:[RCX + 0x4]` - The address of the second parameter in the RCX data structure is moved into RAX.
 It seems like RAX is being used as a middle-man to move addresses into the structures.
 * `MOV QWORD PTR DS:[RDX + 0x8], RCX` - RCX is moved into the second element in the RDX data structure.
 I know this is the second element not the third because RDX contains an address which was inside of RCX.
 This is x64, so the address is most likely 64 bits (8 bytes).
 Also, because ECX wasn't used, the full RCX register was likely being used.
-So the first element is 8 bytes not 4 like we're used to.
+So the first element is 8 bytes, not 4 like we're used to.
 * `MOV QWORD PTR DS:[RDX + 0x10], RAX` - Move RAX (the address of the second element in the RCX data structure) into the third element in the RDX data structure.
 * `LEA RAX, QWORD PTR DS:[RCX + 0x8]` - Move the address of the third element in the RCX data structure into RAX.
 * `MOV QWORD PTR DS:[RDX + 0x18], RAX` - Move RAX (the address of the third element in the RCX data structure) into the fourth element of the RDX data structure.
 * `MOV RAX, RCX` - Return the first parameter, which is the base address of a data structure.
-This is also the data structure that is having it's addresses moved into another data structure.
+This is also the data structure that is having its addresses moved into another data structure.

 It appears that we are moving the addresses of one data structure into another data structure.